OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ### Setting Up Your Testing Environment

+### Requirements for iOS testing lab
+Bare minimum is:
+- Laptop with admin rights, VirtualBox with Kali Linux
+- WiFi network with client to client traffic permitted (multiplexing through USB is also possible)
+- Hopper Disassembler
+- At least one jailbroken iOS device (with desired iOS version)
+- Burp

+Recommended is:
+- Macbook with XCode and Developer's Profile
+- WiFi network as previously
+- Hopper Disassembler or IDA Pro with Hex Rays
+- At least two iOS devices, one jailbroken, second non-jailbroken
+- Burp

 #### Jailbreaking iOS

-In the iOS world, jailbreaking means disabling Apple's code signing mechanisms so that apps not signed by Apple can be run.
+In the iOS world, jailbreaking means among others disabling Apple's code signing mechanisms so that apps not signed by Apple can be run.
 If you're planning to do any form of dynamic security testing on an iOS device, you'll have a much easier time on a jailbroken device, as most useful testing tools are only available outside the app store.
+There's an important different between exploit chain and jailbreak.
+The former will disable iOS system protections like code signing or MAC, but will not install Cydia store for you.
+A jailbreak is an actual tool that provides

 Developing a jailbreak for any given version of iOS is not an easy endeavor.
 As a security tester, you'll most likely want to use publicly available jailbreak tools.
 Even so, we recommend studying the techniques used to jailbreak various versions of iOS in the past - you'll encounter many highly interesting exploits and learn a lot about the internals of the OS.
 For example, Pangu9 for iOS 9.x exploited at least five vulnerabilities, including a use-after-free bug in the kernel (CVE-2015-6794) and an arbitrary file system access vulnerabilty in the Photos app (CVE-2015-7037).
+A great book on iOS Security Internals has been written and published by  Jonathan Levin.
+This won't be very useful for iOS application security testing, but will definitely help dive into the world of iOS exploitation and jailbreak analysis [11]

 In jailbreak lingo, we talk about tethered and untethered jailbreaking methods.
 In the "tethered" scenario, the jailbreak doesn't persist throughout reboots, so the device must be connected (tethered) to a computer during every reboot to re-apply it.
 "Untethered" jailbreaks need only be applied once, making them the most popular choice for end users.

-(...
-TODO: Jailbreaking How-to ...)
+Jailbreaking methods vary across iOS versions.
+Best choice is to check if a [public jailbreak is available for your iOS version](https://canijailbreak.com/).
+Beware of fake tools and spyware that is often distributed around the Internet, often hiding behind domain names similar to the jailbreaking group/author.

+**Important** caveat regarding jailbreaking iOS: contrary to Android, you **can't** downgrade iOS version with one exception explained below.
+Naturally, this creates a problem, when there is a major bump in iOS version (e.g. from 9 to 10) and there is no public jailbreak for the new OS.
+One possible solution is to have at least two iOS devices: one that will be jailbroken and have all necessary tools for testing and second, which will be updated with every major iOS release and wait for public jailbreak to be released.
+Once a public jailbreak is released, Apple is quite fast in releasing a patch, hence you have only a couple of days to upgrade to the newest iOS version and jailbreak it (if upgrade is necessary).
+The iOS upgrade process is performed online and is based on challenge-response process.
+The device will perform OS installation if and only if the response to challenge is signed by Apple.
+This is what researchers call 'signing window' and explains the fact that you can't simply store the OTA firmware package downloaded via iTunes and load it to the device at any time.
+During minor iOS upgrades, it is possible that two versions are signed at the same time by Apple.
+This is the only case when you can possibly downgrade iOS version.
+You can check current signing window and download OTA Firmwares from [this site](https://ipsw.me).
+More information on jailbreaking is available on [The iPhone Wiki](https://www.theiphonewiki.com/)

+### Typical iOS Application Test Workflow
+Typical workflow for iOS Application test is following:
+* Obtain IPA file
+* Bypass jailbreak detection (if present)
+* Bypass certificate pinning (if present)
+* Inspect HTTP(S) traffic - usual web app test
+* Abuse application logic by runtime manipulation
+* Check for local data storage (caches, binary cookies, plists, databases)
+* Check for client-specific bugs, e.g. SQLi, XSS
+* Other checks like: logging to ASL with NSLog, application compile options, application screenshots, no app backgrounding

 ### Static Analysis